jnozzi/cocoadev.com/markdown/CoreDataQuestionsAndAnswers.md

 **Answer:**
 Yes.
-I think Apple engineers would be the first to tell you that General/CoreData is not the best solution to every model layer problem just like the MVC pattern is not best applied to all application designs.
+I think Apple engineers would be the first to tell you that CoreData is not the best solution to every model layer problem just like the MVC pattern is not best applied to all application designs.
 However, in both cases, the techniques are applicable to a surprisingly broad range of applications.